A Weight-coded Evolutionary Algorithm for the Multidimensional Knapsack Problem: Introduction

 The MKP degenerates to the {\em knapsack problem} when $m=1$ in Eq. \eqref{eq1-2}.
 It is well known that the knapsack problem is not a strong $\mathcal{NP}$-hard problem and solvable in pseudo-polynomial time.
 However, the situation is different to the general case of $m > 1$.
 Garey and Johnson (1979)\cite{garey1979} proved that it is strongly $\mathcal{NP}$-hard and exact techniques are in practice only applicable to instances of small to moderate size.

-Many practical problems such as the capital budgeting problem\cite{manne195784}, allocating processors and databases in a distributed computer system\cite{gavish1982215}, project selection and cargo loading \cite{shih1979369}, and cutting stock problems\cite{gilmore19661045} can be formulated as an MKP.
+A real-world application example of MKP is selecting projects to fund.
+Assume there are $n$ different projects and we need to select some projects and fund them for $m$ years.
+Each project provides a profit and each of them has a budget determined for each year.
+Our objective is to maximize the total profit and not exceed yearly budgets.
+This problem can be formulated as Eq. \eqref{eq1}.
+What is more, many practical problems such as the capital budgeting problem\cite{manne195784}, allocating processors and databases in a distributed computer system\cite{gavish1982215}, project selection and cargo loading \cite{shih1979369}, and cutting stock problems\cite{gilmore19661045} can be formulated as an MKP.
 The MKP is also a subproblem of many general integer programs.

-Given the practical and theoretical importance of the MKP, a large number of papers have devoted to the problem.
+Given the theoretical and practical importance of the MKP, a large number of papers have devoted to the problem.
 It is not the place here to recall all of these papers.
 We refer to the papers of Chu and Beasley (1998)\cite{chu199863}, Fr\'{e}ville (2004)\cite{freville20041} and the monograph of Kellerer (2004)\cite{kellerer2004} for excellent overviews of theoretical analysis, exact methods, and heuristics of the MKP.
 Recently, some new algorithms for the MKP have been proposed such as some variants of the genetic algorithm\cite{li2006696}, the ant colony algorithm\cite{kong20082672}, the scatter search method\cite{hanafi2008143}, and some new heuristics\cite{boyer2008inpress,fleszar20091602,puchinger2005,zou20111556}.
 Some studies on analysis of the MKP\cite{raidl2005441,freville2005195} and generalizations of the MKP\cite{gorski2011,captivo20031865,hifi20051311} have also been put forward.

 An {\em Evolutionary algorithm} (EA) is a generic population-based metaheuristic optimization algorithm.
 Candidate solutions to the optimization problem play the role of individuals (parents) in a population.
 Some mechanisms inspired by biological evolution: selection, crossover and mutation are used.
 The fitness function determines the environment within which the solutions ``survive''.
 Then new groups of the population (children) are generated after the repeated application of the above operators.
+EAs have found application in computational science, engineering, economics, chemistry, and many other fields (See \cite{yuan2010640,yuan2008924,yuan201036,yuan2008257,yuan201311408,zhu20131}).